-We have audited the financial statements of Globevest Capital Balanced Fund (hereafter "the Fund"), which comprise the statements of financial position as at December 31, 2021 and 2020, and the statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows for the years then ended, and notes to financial statements, including a summary of significant accounting policies, and the investment portfolio as at December 31, 2021.
+We have audited the financial statements of Globevest Capital Real Estate Fund (hereafter "the Fund"), which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows for the years then ended, and notes to financial statements, including a summary of significant accounting policies, and the investment portfolio and the table of derivative financial instruments as at December 31, 2022.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).